 • Ohio's Statehouse-to-Prison Pipeline: 131st General Assembly (2015-2016) ACLU of Ohio, March, 2017“These laws often use incarceration to address public health issues like addiction, mental health, and poverty, which only serves to exacerbate those problems.”(The ACLU of Ohio reviewed all 1,004 bills introduced during the 2015-2016 legislative session and found nearly one in 10 included language to lock more people up longer.)

-• It's not just the franchise: Mass incarceration undermines political engagement Prison Policy Initiative, March, 2017“Contact with the criminal justice system impacts not only individual experiences of political participation, but also community-wide political engagement.”
+• report thumbnail It's not just the franchise: Mass incarceration undermines political engagement Prison Policy Initiative, March, 2017“Contact with the criminal justice system impacts not only individual experiences of political participation, but also community-wide political engagement.”

 • Report to the New York City Housing Authority: Applying and Lifting Permanent Exclusions for Criminal Conduct Vera Institute of Justice, February, 2017“The New York Housing Authority has a commitment to maintain the safety of its residents, but must also recognize the important role of families and housing for people involved with the criminal justice system when considering permanent exclusions.”